 Read the Final Report and government's response Review of response to the thunderstorm asthma event of 21–22 November 2016 – Final Report

 IGEM's Preliminary Report was released on 1 February 2017.

 Read the Review of response to the thunderstorm asthma event of 21–22 November 2016 – Preliminary Report

 The Inspector-General invited public comments and submissions in response to this review, its scope and lines of enquiry to inform their final report to government.

-For further information on this review and how submissions will be used visit Engage Victoria
+For further information on this review and how submissions were used visit Engage Victoria (External link)